carlos-sierra/edb360/readme.txt

 2. Execute edb360.sql indicating two input parameters.
 The first one is to specify if your database is licensed for the Oracle Tuning Pack, the Diagnostics Pack or None [ T | D | N ].
-The second parameter indicates up to how many days of history you want edb360 to query (defaults to 31).
+The second parameter indicates up to how many days of history you want edb360 to query.
 Example below specifies Tuning Pack and 31 days of history.
+   Actual days of history used depends on retention period.
+Value used is raised up to 31 days if history permits.

    SQL> @edb360.sql T 31